rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/installing-rancher-prime.md

 helm uninstall -n cattle-rancher-csp-deployer-system rancher-cloud
 ```

-Uninstalling Rancher Prime may not cleanly remove all Kubernetes resources that Rancher created.
-You can use the [Rancher resource cleanup script](https://github.com/rancher/rancher-cleanup) to perform a more comprehensive cleanup.
+Uninstalling Rancher Prime may not remove all of the Kubernetes resources created by Rancher.
+Run the [Rancher resource cleanup script](https://github.com/rancher/rancher-cleanup) to perform a more comprehensive cleanup.

 The best practice for uninstalling the Rancher Prime PAYG offering is to migrate any non-Rancher workloads to a different cluster and destroy the Rancher cluster.